Acupressure Points for Gas Relieve and Prevention

 Gas trapped inside the body is uncomfortable.
 Sometimes, it causes sharp pain, bloating, cramping, and swelling.
 Most people pass gas throughout the day, but constipation or diarrhea is the primary cause of gas blockage.
 Sometimes, the pain can become unbearable, and it is best to let it go.

-Never hold it back, as it causes discomfort, pain, and bloating.
-Here are some useful tips listed to prevent gas pain.
+Never hold it back, as it can cause discomfort, pain, and bloating.
+Here are some useful tips to prevent gas pain.

 • Pass Stool – bowel movement helps relieve gas pain by releasing the trapped gas in your intestines.